 Click the link in the email or notification to download the exported ZIP file.
 This content is only available for 14 days.

-Vault will truncate filenames and folder names for documents which would exceed the maximum character count specified by your Admin.
-By default, this maximum is 230 characters.
-The character count includes all characters from the top level (drive letter in Windows™) through the file extension.
+Vault will truncate filenames and folder names for documents which would exceed the maximum size specified by your Admin.
+By default, this maximum is 230 bytes.
+This limit may impact exports for languages where characters are more than one (1) byte.
+The character count includes all characters from the top level (drive letter in Windows) through the file extension.
 For example, the folder path “C:/Docs/CC123.pdf” is 17 characters.